Definition of Humor

-In this example, the duke is unable to notice the silliness of his own actions, instead he makes comments on the low level of understanding of the country jakes.
+In this example, the duke is unable to recognize the silliness of his own actions, instead, he makes comments on the low level of understanding of the country jakes.

 We also see a lot of humor in Scout’s actions, coming from her efforts to comprehend adult ideas, which are very complex for a child like her.
 Author is showing her to be a very smart kid.
 A humorous event occurs during Scout’s first day at school.
 Miss Caroline, the teacher, is naive, and “looked, and smelled like a peppermint drop.”
 We meet her when Scout tells her she had already been punished before lunch on her very first day at school, making children mildly suspicious.

 Charles Dickens derives humor through characterization in his novel Great Expectations.
 The tone is serious, but there are humorous touches that punctuate the main action.
-We see a humorous scene in the dinner party when Joe Gargery tells his life story to Pip, and subtly measures gravy on Pip’s plate, while Mrs. Gargery gets onto him.
+We see a humorous scene at the dinner party when Joe Gargery tells his life story to Pip, and subtly measures gravy on Pip’s plate, while Mrs. Gargery gets onto him.
 Another funny situation happens when Magwitch wants to sleep and asks Pip:

 Function of Humor

 Humor is one of the most effective literary weapons to please the audience, as it develops characters and makes plots useful and memorable.
 Humor plays many functions in a literary work.
 It arouses interest among readers, sustains their attention, helps them connect with the characters, emphasizes and relates ideas, and helps the readers picture the situation.
 Through this tool, writers can also improve the quality of their works by pleasing the audience.
-Apart from that, the most dominant function of humor is to provide surprise, which not only improves quality, but improves memorable style of a literary piece.
+Apart from that, the most dominant function of humor is to provide surprise, which not only improves quality but improves the memorable style of a literary piece.
 The writers learn how to use words for different objectives.